What is an HO-8 insurance policy?

 Fact-checked with HomeInsurance.com

 Older homes can present major challenges from a homeowner’s perspective.
-Typically they require constant maintenance to prevent small problems from escalating into major repairs.
+They may require constant maintenance to prevent small problems from escalating into major repairs.
 Repairing some older homes requires finding special materials and workers who specialize in building techniques from past decades.

 What is HO-8 insurance?

-An HO-8 homeowners insurance policy – sometimes referred to as the modified coverage form – is a special type of home insurance designed for owner-occupied older homes.
+An HO-8 homeowners insurance policy — sometimes referred to as the modified coverage form — is a type of home insurance designed for owner-occupied homes with an actual cash value, also known as a depreciated value, less than the current cost to replace or repair damages.
+This can mean homes over 40 years old, homes with architecturally unique features, registered landmarks or homes made with hard-to-find materials.

 - Civil unrest and riots